WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Takes 5 Minutes to Setup!

-- Compatible with Scarlet/Feather/ESign/GBox
+- Compatible with ESign/Feather/GBox/Scarlet

-If you have any issues, requests or ideas please make an issue on GitHub or Discord.

 ## How does this method work?

-By using enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method.
+By using enterprise certificates, We can sign apps using enterprise credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method.

-We have made our own app called "Portal" and it contains all links to ESign, Feather, GBox and Scarlet inside the app itself!
+We have made our own app called Portal and it contains everything you'll ever need for sideloading, and additionally has all links to ESign, Feather, GBox and Scarlet inside the app itself!

 ## Unsupported Methods

 We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that limit.

+They will also not have the required information on how to use Portal and are not accurate.

-The madNS Config Profile itself uses NextDNS and is transparent as we could make it.
+The madNS Config Profile itself does use NextDNS and is transparent as we could make it.
 It is run for by donators and will keep running for as long as possible.

 ## Before we start

-- This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked on your device!
+- This might not work for you if you've been using other enterprise sideloaders!

-- If you know that you are revoked you will need to follow the the Revoked guide [here](#revoked)
+- This should work for all iOS and iPadOS devices on latest iOS versions, won't work for iOS 15 and below.

 - This will work as long as you read and do all of the steps properly!

-## Compatibility

-This should work for all iOS and iPadOS devices on latest iOS versions, won't work for iOS 15 and below.
-The guide is compatible with other sideloading services as long as they rely on enterprise certificates to install.

 ## Privacy